campersonguy/CPT-AT-3/README.md

     )
 ```

 - From the Top Crimes page, I can then access the data using `{{ % view1[0][1] % }}`, where the first digit represents what row of data to use and the second represents what column.
+Using this method, I entered `SELECT user, pw, email FROM userData` and ported it to the Login page to attempt to set up a functional Login page that compares entered login credentials to existing details from the database.

 **4/9/25 & 8/9/25 - Styling pages**
 - making top crimes not look like bad stupid bad